-Can Hearing Aids Cause Hearing Loss
+Can Hearing Aids Cause Hearing Loss?

 Prior to wearing hearing aids, it’s likely that your hearing loss progressed gradually.
 Your brain has gotten used to hearing fewer sounds and straining to discern conversation, and subsequently perceives this level of hearing as “normal”.

-So hearing aids don’t make hearing loss worse?
+So hearing aids can’t cause hearing loss?

 Do hearing aids slow or stop hearing loss’s progression, then?

 Hearing aids can help slow the progression of your hearing loss.
 Are you familiar with the saying “use it or lose it”?
 In order to stay healthy, nerves need stimulation.
-When you have hearing loss, some of your auditory nerve cells aren’t being used as often, so they can weaken further.
+When you have hearing loss, some of your auditory nerve cells are being underused, so they can weaken.
 Plus, your brain is working harder to hear sounds due to less information coming in through those damaged or weakened nerves.
 The combination of the two leads to further hearing loss.

 Meanwhile, wearing hearing aids amplifies sounds you would struggle to hear otherwise, stimulating the auditory nerve cells and “exercising” them, so your hearing (and quality of life) stays optimal under the conditions.